Why Your Homepage Isn't Converting (And How to Fix It)

 - Hybrid → “See How It Works” (leads to interactive demo)

 Secondary CTAs (resources, docs, case studies) should be visually subordinate.
-Make the hierarchy obvious through size, color, and positioning.
+Make the hierarchy obvious through size, color, and position.

 Trust is the foundation of B2B conversion.
-Yet many homepages either bury social proof or present it ineffectively.
+Most homepages either bury social proof or present it badly.

 Weak social proof: